akosblazsik/electron-three-microbit-vrobot/README.md

 The micro:bit files:

-- `microbit-receiver.hex` - The program to be transfered to the receiver (connected to a usb port) micro:bit device.
+- `microbit-receiver.hex` - The program to be transfered to the receiver micro:bit device.
 - `microbit-remote-control.hex` - The program to be transfered to the remote control micro:bit device.

 ## To Use